What's in, and what's out, as House nears vote on Biden bill

 TAX BREAKS

-— Continue for one year the expanded Earned Income Tax Credit that goes to 17 million childless, low-wage workers.
+— The expanded Earned Income Tax Credit that goes to 17 million childless, low-wage workers would continue for one year.

 EDUCATION

-— Universal prekindergarten would be established for all 3- and 4-year-olds and child-care subsidies for poorer and middle-income Americans.
+— Universal prekindergarten would be established for all 3- and 4-year-olds and child-care subsidies would be provided for poorer and middle-income Americans.
 But the programs are funded only for six years.

 — $40 billion would be provided for higher education and workforce development.
 This includes raising the size of Pell Grants and providing funding for historically Black colleges and universities as well as institutions that largely serve Hispanic students or tribal communities.